This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 This is determined by calculating your basal metabolism rate (BMR equals the least amount of energy burned in a resting state) and adding in the calories burned during activities during your waking hours.

-Use a BMR calculator such as the one here to find your basal metabolism rate.
+Use a BMR calculator to find your basal metabolism rate.

 Next, calculate the number of additional calories burned based on the activity levels and duration of the hike.
 Unfortunately, this doesn’t take into account the altitude or ambient temperature which can also affect the number of calories burned.